adsweet/Phylogenetics_Lab/Lab3/README.md

 Learning how to use the command line has become a crucial skill in phylogenetics.
 Many phylogenetics programs can only be run through the command line, so it is important to have at least a basic understanding of the syntax.
 Many of our labs this semester will rely on using the command line.

 You can think of the command line as a more direct way of interacting with your computer compared to using applications in a Graphical User Interface (GUI).
 Instead of pointing and clicking on an interactive interface, you will give the computer commands through a program called a shell.
 There are several types of languages (specific syntax) for using a shell, but the most common one for phylogenetics (and bioinformatics more generally) is called bash (for Bourne Again Shell).
-Bash was designed for a type of operating system called Unix.
-For context, Linux and MacOS are two operating systems that use a Unix-like system.
+Bash was designed for a type of operating system called UNIX.
+For context, Linux and MacOS are two operating systems that use a UNIX-like system.
 Windows uses a system called DOS.

 First, let’s introduce you to some basics.
 To begin, log on to Jetstream and access the Web Shell from your instance (VM).